POLIGNANO: A MAGICAL PLACE IN JULY

-Drestige Boutique is a clothing outlet located in Polignano a Mare, a stop every year for tourists in love with the beautiful crystal clear sea, excellent food and hospitable people.
-In order to allow Italian and foreign tourists to buy clothes of well-known brands, we started a clothing outlet, spurred on also by the success of our e-commerce site, quickly becoming a point of reference for the quality of the proposals and the many offers we periodically organise.
+Drestige Boutique is a clothing outlet located in Polignano a Mare, a year-round destination for tourists enamoured by the beautiful, crystal-clear sea, excellent food, and hospitable locals.
+To allow Italian and international tourists to purchase clothing from well-known brands, we opened a clothing outlet, spurred on by the success of our e-commerce site.
+It quickly became a point of reference for the quality of our selection and the many regular offers we organize.

-Polignano a Mare has been a popular stop for many tourists for years, especially for the beautiful landscapes on the Adriatic Sea and the high cliffs perfect for walking and hiking.
+Polignano a Mare has been a popular destination for tourists for years, especially for its stunning views of the Adriatic Sea and its high cliffs, perfect for walking and hiking.

 The city where our clothing outlet is located has also quickly become one of the most popular destinations for foreign tourists interested in visiting the birthplace of Domenico Modugno, author of the most famous Italian song in the world: Nel Blu Dipinto di Blu.